Bayesian Inference for Sequential Treatments under Latent Sequential Ignorability: Inference

-Thus, on the basis of Equations~\eqref{eq:postTheta_SIb} and ~\eqref{eq:postTheta_SIc}, we can conduct model-based Bayesian inference under SI using two alternative model specifications.
+Thus, on the basis of Equations~\eqref{eq:postTheta_SIb} and ~\eqref{eq:postTheta_SIc}, we can conduct model-based Bayesian inference under SI/SIL using two alternative model specifications.

 Specifically, on the one hand Equation~\eqref{eq:postTheta_SIb} suggests to use a specification similar to that we employ under LSI, specifying $(1)$ the model for principal strata conditional on covariates, $\pi_{ig}$; $(2)$ the model for treatment assigned at time $t=2$ conditional on intermediate observed outcomes, past treatment and covariates, $h_{iy_1}^{w_1}$; and $(3)$ the model for final potential outcomes conditional on principal strata and covariates, $f_{ig}^{w_1,w_2}$.
-This specification, which we refer to as specification \textit{SI-1}, implies that the only difference between Bayesian inference under LSI and SI-1 concerns the model for treatment assigned at time $t=2$, which depends on principal strata when LSI holds, but does only depend on the observed values of the intermediate outcome under SI.
-On the other hand, on the basis of Equation~\eqref{eq:postTheta_SIc} we can model only the distributions for the observed data, specifying $(1)$ the model for intermediate observed outcomes conditional on covariates, $\pi_{iy_1}$; $(2)$ the model for treatment assigned at time $t=2$ conditional on intermediate observed outcomes, past treatment and covariates, $h_{iy_1}^{w_1}$; and $(3)$ the model for final potential outcomes conditional on on intermediate observed outcomes and covariates, $f_{iy_1}^{w_1,w_2}$.
-We refer to this model specification based on Equation~\eqref{eq:postTheta_SIc} as specification \textit{SI-2}.
+This specification, which we refer to as specification \textit{SI-1}, implies that the only difference between Bayesian inference under LSI and SI-1 concerns the model for treatment assigned at time $t=2$, which depends on principal strata when LSI holds, but does only depend on the observed values of the intermediate outcome under SI/SIL.

+On the other hand, on the basis of Equation~\eqref{eq:postTheta_SIc} we can model only the distributions for the observed data, specifying $(1)$ the model for intermediate observed outcomes conditional on covariates, $\pi_{iw_1}$; $(2)$ the model for treatment assigned at time $t=2$ conditional on intermediate observed outcomes, past treatment and covariates, $h_{iy_1}^{w_1}$; and $(3)$ the model for final potential outcomes conditional on intermediate observed outcomes and covariates, $f_{iy_1}^{w_1,w_2}$.
+We refer to the model specification based on Equation~\eqref{eq:postTheta_SIc} as specification \textit{SI-2}.

 Specification SI-2 reflects more closely the standard approaches to causal inference with longitudinal treatments under SI.
 Specification SI-1 may be preferable if we are interested in the heterogeneity of the effects across principal strata.